by Jason Wasserman MD PhD FRCPC

 In pathology, a margin is the edge of a tissue that is cut when removing a tumour from the body.
 The margins described in a pathology report are very important because they tell you if the entire tumour was removed or if some of the tumour was left behind.
 The margin status will determine what (if any) additional treatment you may require.

-Most pathology reports only describe margins after a surgical procedure called an excision or resection has been performed for the purpose of removing the entire tumour.
-For this reason, margins are not usually described after a procedure called a biopsy is performed for the purpose of removing only part of the tumour.
+Most pathology reports only describe margins after a surgical procedure called an excision or resection has been performed to remove the entire tumour.
+For this reason, margins are not usually described after a procedure called a biopsy is performed to remove only part of the tumour.
 The number of margins described in a pathology report depends on the types of tissues removed and the location of the tumour.
 The size of the margin (the amount of normal tissue between the tumour and the cut edge) depends on the type of tumour being removed and the location of the tumour.

 Pathologists carefully examine the margins to look for tumour cells at the cut edge of the tissue.
 If tumour cells are seen at the cut edge of the tissue, the margin will be described as positive.
 If no tumour cells are seen at the cut edge of the tissue, a margin will be described as negative.
 Even if all of the margins are negative, some pathology reports will also provide a measurement of the closest tumour cells to the cut edge of the tissue.